miles-berman/mbermandev/README.md

 # Miles Berman — Portfolio

-This repository contains the code and resources for my personal portfolio website, built to showcase my projects and services in **web development, e-commerce, audio technology, and tailored software solutions**.
+This repository contains the code and resources for my personal portfolio website, built to showcase my projects and services in **web development, e-commerce, IT, and tailored software solutions**.

 ## Overview